cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 Steps include

 1. Access your personal Google Cloud Shell environment
-1. Set up your personal environment
+1. Set up your environment
 1. Install Stratos using Helm
 1. Register and Connect a Kubernetes Endpoint
-1. Register Helm Endpoints and Install a Chart
+1. Register Helm Endpoints and Install a Helm Chart
 1. Explore Kubernetes Features
 1. Explore Kubernetes Tech Preview Features
 1. Explore some existing Cloud Foundry Features

 ## Access your personal environment

-In this step we will gather your lab credentials and set up your Google Cloud Shell environment.
+In this step we will gather your lab credentials and bring up your Google Cloud Shell environment.

 ### Receive your Google Credentials
 1. The instructors will provide you with Google credentials to use during the session.
 These will be used to access Google Cloud Shell and it's resources.